 - Assemble other ingredients - sugar and agar-agar powder.

-- Combine sugar, strawberry juice, water and agar-agar in a pan.
+- Combine sugar, strawberry juice ( prepared earlier in the recipe), water and agar-agar in a pan.
 Whisk until completely dissolved.

 - Bring this mixture to a boil.
 Boil for 2-3 minutes on medium-low flame.
 Boil it to the point where you dip a spoon into it while cooking and it coats the spoon.
 Over boiling may result in rubber-like texture.Remove from heat and stir in the strawberry extract.
 This will mask the smell of agar-agar and add a depth of flavor.Tip - Many homemade jellies appear cloudy and hazy because of the particles left behind in the juice.
 You can correct this by filtering the liquid through a fine strainer.
 All the small/tiny particles will be collected in the strainer and you will end up with a crystal clear jelly.